 |Total Carbohydrate 13g||5%|

 |Dietary Fiber 3g||12%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This Chinese Broccoli recipe is so simple and delicious!
 In Thailand, vegetable stir-fries tend to be Chinese in origin (Chinese cooking is a huge influence).
-If you can't find Chinese broccoli, broccoli rabe (rapini) is a close relative that may be easier to come by (look for the organic one, which is sold in the organic section of most supermarkets these days - mmmm, I love it!).
-Our own western-style broccoli works well too - just be sure to leave on a good amount of the stem to get the texture and crunch that is desirable in Asian vegetables.
+If you can't find Chinese broccoli, broccoli rabe (rapini) is a close relative that may be easier to come by (look for the organic one, which is sold in the organic section of most supermarkets these days).
+Our own western-style broccoli works well too―just be sure to leave on a good amount of the stem to get the texture and crunch that is desirable in Asian vegetables.
 Includes vegan instructions too.

-- Chinese broccoli aka gai lan (or broccoli rabe or Western-style broccoli, 12-20 stalks or enough for 2-4 people)
+- Chinese broccoli aka gai lan (or broccoli rabe or Western-style broccoli, 12 to 20 stalks or enough for 2 to 4 people)

 - 1 1/2 tbsp. garlic (finely chopped)